-This delicious Irish chili is spiked with Guinness for lots of extra flavor.
+This delicious Irish Chili is spiked with Guinness which gives it lots of extra flavor.
 It’s super easy to make and a big-time crowd pleaser.
 I love to serve it for St. Patrick’s Day but it’s a great chili recipe all year round!

 - 1 large yellow onion, chopped

 - 4 garlic cloves, grated on a Microplane or very finely minced